HenryNwankwo/calendar-app/README.md

 git checkout -b NEW BRANCH NAME
 ```

+- Make use of the component folder for your components.
-Make your contribution and make a pull request (PR).
-Only make a PR to the develop branch
+- Make your contribution and make a pull request (PR).
+Only make a PR to the develop branch.

 > Make sure that you installed all required dependencies and resolve any conflict before making a pull request